tckmn/tockman/pre/blog/gizmos-boardgame.md

 which give score equal to the number of marbles you have at the end of the game.
 But the maximum marble capacity you can achieve is tiny compared to the numbers we're getting here.
+So 323 is probably maybe surely the best you can do.

+## ... probably maybe surely?

+A few minutes after I originally posted this blog post, Della had an insight about how you can actually do better.
+I was taking it for granted that you can only ever have four tier 3s, because if you have four at the end of your turn the game ends.
+But...
+[more coming soon]

 ## what's the fastest possible game?